 Squatter vs. Holdover Tenants vs. Trespassers: Legal Distinctions

 Kentucky courts love their legal categories, so let’s figure out which box your freeloading houseguests belong in.
-If you get this wrong, you’ll waste months chasing the wrong legal strategy.
+You’ll waste months chasing the wrong legal strategy if you get this wrong.

 Squatters waltzed into your property without asking anyone.
 They saw your vacant house and thought, “free real estate!”

-Meanwhile, a holdover tenant used to pay rent but decided to stay after their lease expired.
-Trespassers drop by occasionally but don’t actually live there full-time.
+Meanwhile, a holdover tenant used to pay rent but stayed after their lease expired.
+Trespassers drop by occasionally but don’t live there full-time.
 They’re more part-time property borrowers.

 Under Kentucky law, each category receives different treatment.
 Holdover tenants are the hardest to remove because they once had legitimate tenant status.